The disruption of the Marketing team structure in the Digital Age

 “The defining challenge for marketing in the 21st century is structural” – Forbes Magazine

-To illustrate the above points with a visual, have a look at these graphs which show the difference between a typical traditional marketing team structure versus a possible future marketing team structure:
+To illustrate the above quote with a visual, have a look at these graphs which show the difference between a typical traditional marketing team structure versus a possible future marketing team structure:

 The Digital Age demands a change of skill-sets